 How do you know if you have somebody good at tech, or if they are just good at faking it?
-If you aren't technical, can you tell the quality from the fakers?
+This is a frequent problem many tech managers are faced with.
+If you aren't technical, how can you tell the quality people from the fakers?

 Quality comes through the forge of experiential learning, or basically learning by experience (on-the-job).
 Through this we are continually challenged and pushed out of our comfort zone by trying new things, and this often is driven even more when changing jobs.